Map Induction: Compositional spatial submap learning for efficient exploration in novel environments: Appendix

 After the test stimuli, subjects are subjected to a controls skill test unbeknownst to them, to test their skills using navigation controls.
 This test is introduced to ensure that subjects are able to navigate in WebUnity without undue difficulty, given the larger environments, and a relatively higher cognitive load in this experiment.
 The test is introduced at the end rather than at the beginning to account for the deterioration of control skills due to fatigue.
 Subjects are shown the scene in Figure \ref{fig:experiment2-qualify}A that tells them that they are about to enter an environment with ten diamonds, one in every room.
 They are instructed to visit every room to collect all the diamonds.
 Figure \ref{fig:experiment2-qualify}B shows the controls skill test trial with the top-down view of the stimulus shown in Figure \ref{fig:experiment2-qualify}C. To pass the test, subjects must collect all the diamonds in this trial.
 The test helps disqualify two types of subjects: i) subjects who do not complete the experiment i.e., wait at the entrance without exploring the spatial environments, in the hope of getting the base payment from the study; ii) subjects who have difficulty navigating in WebUnity due to inexperience/fatigue or difficulty with controls since they may not have the appropriately functioning control devices (mouse/keyboard).
 Subjects who failed the controls skill test were paid, but excluded from the analysis.
 Figure \ref{fig:experiment2-qualify}D shows the trajectory of a representative subject who failed the test.
 After the controls skill test trial, a final scene is shown to thank the subjects for their participation, and to get their comments/feedback.

 Figure \ref{fig:experiment2-heatmaps} shows the results from the experiment on the six base test stimuli (Env1-Env6).
 Panel A shows the trajectories of a representative subject.
 The stimuli are shown in the order presented to the subject (top - bottom).
 Panel B shows the heat-maps indicating the least to most visited regions in each of the base test environments, averaged across subjects.
+Separate heat-maps for when the base environments are shown during the first and the second presentation (mirrored with respect to the first presentation) are shown in Figure \ref{fig:experiment2-heatmaps-12}.